Bithynia tentaculata: Indigenous distribution

 Bithynia tentaculata has been mentioned from Greece, but it does not occur there.
 It probably does not occur in Turkey and in Iran.

 Nonindigenous distribution

 Bithynia tentaculata is nonindigenous in the United States and in Canada.

 Great Lakes Region: Bithynia tentaculata was first recorded in Lake Michigan in 1871, but was probably introduced in 1870.
 It spread to Lake Ontario by 1879, the Hudson River by 1892, and other tributaries and water bodies in the Finger Lakes region during the 20th century.
 It was introduced to Lake Erie sometime before 1930.
 This snail's range extends in 1992 from Quebec and Wisconsin to Pennsylvania and New York.
 It has been recorded from Lake Huron, but only a few individuals were found in benthic samples from Saginaw Bay in the 1980s and 1990s.

-In the Mid-Atlantic Region it is found in Lake Champlain, widespread across New York, Potomac River in Virginia.
-Established in Chesapeake Bay, Maryland (Ruiz 2000).
+In the Mid-Atlantic Region it is found in Lake Champlain and is widespread across New York, south to the Potomac River in Virginia.
+It is established in the Chesapeake Bay, Maryland.